sebastian-sampayo/Behavioral-Cloning-Project-Udacity/README.md

 ![Side cameras and random shift][addition]

-This way we see that for the resulting distribution to be uniform, we need that half of the width between deltas (that is equal to LR_shift_angle/2) match with half of the uniform range (translation_range_angle/2 = max translation_shift_angle).
+This way we see that for the resulting distribution to be uniform, we need that half of the width between deltas (that is equal to LR_shift_angle/2) match with half of the uniform range (translation_range_angle/2 = max translation_shift_angle), so that none of the uniform distributions to be added overlap and the result is also uniform.

 For example, setting LR_shift_angle = 0.3 and max translation_shift_angle = 0.15 we achieve a uniform distribution.
 However, in this case we are making turning images from left and right cameras into really aggressive steering angles, so the driving results is not smooth.